Lakusan/MR_without_HoloLens/README.md

 <div>
     </br>
     <p>
-   This System was developed as part of my Bachelor's Thesis in Virtual Realities at SRH University Heidelberg, from May to September 2021.
+   This System was developed as part of my Bachelor's Thesis in Virtual Realities at SRH University Heidelberg (May to September 2021).
     </p>
     <p>
     Abstract: